 The Battle Stone, a late Pictish symbol stone, can be found in the lower graveyard.

-Mortlach itself is the site where in 1010 King Malcolm II defeated a huge force of Vikings on the hill opposite the kirk.
+Mortlach itself is the site where in 1010, King Malcolm II defeated a considerable force of Vikings on the hill opposite the Kirk.

 A projecting round tower flanks the entrance, which still has its original yett.